Finding a Top Financial Advisor Firm in Colorado Springs, Colorado

 The Corundum Group, Inc.

-Fee-only The Corundum Group, Inc. is situated in west Colorado Springs and employs a staff of five financial advisors.
-The firm was once an independent operation, but it is now the wealth management division of Central Bancorp, Inc. There are no advisory certifications across the team at this firm.
+Fee-only The Corundum Group, Inc. is situated in west Colorado Springs and employs a smaller staff of financial advisors.
+The firm was once an independent operation, but it is now the wealth management division of Central Bancorp, Inc. There are no listed advisory certifications across the team at this firm.

 Over half of The Corundum Group's clients are individuals beneath the high-net-worth threshold.
 However, the firm does work with its fair share of high-net-worth individuals which, according to its Form ADV, usually have more than $1 million of investable assets.
 Other typical clients of the firm include trusts, foundations, retirement plans, partnerships and non-profit organizations.